ogyr/Kohana-uniform/README.md

-Uniform - Lightweight HTML Forms for [Kohana](http://kohanaframework.org)
+Uniform - Lightweight Form generation module for [Kohana](http://kohanaframework.org)
 =========================================================================

 This module is experimental.